Md-Khid/COVID-19_Country_Grouping/README.md

 ### Business Analytics Problem

 The business analytics problem is to accurately group countries based on their risk level by employing the most effective clustering strategies using two distinct time periods and selecting the most suitable variables.
 Manually selecting arbitrary time periods or variables can result in erroneous cluster formation and therefore, incorrect classification of countries.
 Additionally, another issue is ascertaining the number of fixed variables to be used across different datasets.
 This is an essential aspect that must be addressed in order to reduce information loss when diverse cluster formations are observed across different time periods.
-Through a comprehensive literature review, this project will carefully assess the different clustering strategies and determine the most appropriate modelling technique to be applied for this problem.
+Through a comprehensive literature review, this study will carefully assess the different clustering strategies and determine the most appropriate modelling technique to be applied for this problem.
 See full report [here](https://github.com/Md-Khid/K_Means_Clustering/blob/main/Full%20Report.pdf).

 ## Data Understanding and Preparation
 ### Data Understanding and Preparation in Microsoft Excel
 The purpose of this process is to gain a thorough understanding of the data attributes, distribution, quality and statistical data that will be used in the study.
-To obtain the dataset, the project will utilise publicly available data sources on the internet.
+To obtain the dataset, the study will utilise publicly available data sources on the internet.
 Only the specific variable name(s) specified in table below will be selected from each dataset for the study.
 The motivation for selecting such variables from these online sources is that both the variable name(s) and datasets have been utilised by prior researches discussed in the literature review.
 Therefore, the variable(s) of interest are extracted from each downloaded dataset.

 | Variable Name                              | Dataset                                             | Webpage                            |
 |--------------------------------------------|-----------------------------------------------------|-----------------------------------|